Thank you! Our expert will call you shortly.

 Gaumukh Tapovan Trek

-River Ganga, which is known as Bhagirathi, originates from the Gaumukh, which is located at a distance of 19 km from Gangotri temple.
+River Ganga, which is known as Bhagirathi, originates from the Gaumukh, which is located at a distance of 19 km from the Gangotri temple.
 This can be accessed only by trekking.
-Although it's a challenging trek, it's an enthrilling experience to reach the origin of the Ganga.
+Although it's a challenging trek, it's an enthralling experience to reach the origin of the Ganga.
 On this trek, you will also get an opportunity to see Mt.
 Shivling, which is considered to be the most beautiful mountain peak in India.
 The total trekking distance of the Gaumukh Tapovan trek is 46 km, which is a perfect blend of natural beauty, challenging landscape, and spiritual journey.

 Gangotri National Park

 Established in 1989, in an area of 2390 square kilometers.
-Gangotri National Park is well known for its stunning landscape, diverse flora and fauna, breath-taking views, and spiritual connectivity.
+Gangotri National Park is well known for its stunning landscape, diverse flora and fauna, breathtaking views, and spiritual connectivity.
 It's a heaven for nature lovers.
-Terrain altitude varies from 1800 meters to 7800 meters, which include high mountains, lush green valleys, captivating landscapes, and the most important meandering Bhagirathi river.
+Terrain altitude varies from 1800 meters to 7800 meters, which includes high mountains, lush green valleys, captivating landscapes, and the most important meandering Bhagirathi river.
 The most iconic sight in the park is the Bhagirathi River, which later on becomes the Ganga at Devprayag.

 Conclusion

 About Gangotri Temple?
 After spending time here, I can tell you it's mind-blowing!
-The place hits differently - seeing that white marble temple against those massive Himalayan peaks gave a goosebumps.
+The place hits differently - seeing that white marble temple against those massive Himalayan peaks gave goosebumps.
 It's wild to think you're standing at the spot where, according to the legends, the mighty Ganga first touched Earth.

 If you're planning to visit, do yourself a favor and avoid the monsoon months (July-August are a nightmare with landslides and stuff).
 We went in early June and the weather was perfect - chill but manageable.
 Pro tip: that sunrise view of the temple?
 Worth waking up at 5 AM for, trust me!

-FAQs on Gangotri temple
+FAQs on the Gangotri temple

 Hey, when should I go there?